grilledcheesesandwich/qdis/python/doc/introduction.md

 Instruction flags
 ------------------
-Selecting an instruction set is not enough to capture all the subtleties of instruction decoding.
+Selecting the instruction set is not enough to completely determine instruction decoding.

 Sometimes the interpretation of instructions depends on certain state of the CPU.
 This is mainly the case when the CPU supports multiple instruction sets, for example ARM processors support the 32-bit ARM instruction set as well as the 16-bit
 Thumb instruction set and can switch between them at any time.
 AMD64 processors can switch between 16-bit, 32-bit and 64-bit mode, which affects the size and number of registers.

 For this reason QDIS accepts instruction flags for each decoded instructions.
-These instruction flags provide information on how to decode the instruction.
+These instruction flags provide additional information on how to decode the instruction.

 As instructions influence the CPU state, and this CPU state can in turn change the instruction interpretation (for example, the ARM BLX instruction).
-To capture this, QDIS provides a special helper function that takes the current CPU state and returns the new Program Counter and instruction flags.
+To capture this, QDIS provides a special helper function that takes the current CPU state and returns the new Program Counter and instruction flags, and a symmetric function that takes a Program Counter and instruction flags and puts these into the CPU state.